-Sherry is a bird nerd who enjoys studying behaviour of birds and native animals.
+Sherry is a bird nerd who enjoys studying and writing about the behaviours of birds and native animals.

 Green-Cheeked Conure Profile

 Green-cheeked conures are small-sized parrots that are widespread throughout South America.
 They are little birds with gymnastic and clownish personalities to amuse everyone.

 - Phylogeny: The green-cheeked parrots belong to the family Psittacidae and subfamily Arinae.
 The genus Pyrrhura consists of long-tailed parrots of the new world of parrots.